azure-ad-b2c/samples/readme.md

 - [Username discovery](policies/username-discovery) - This example shows how to discover username by email address.
 It's useful when a user forgot the username and remember only the email address.

 - [Azure AD B2C Invitation](policies/invite)  This sample console app demonstrates how to send sign-up email invitation.
 After you sent the invention, user clicks on a **Confirm account** link, which opens the sign-up page (without the need to validate the email again).
 Use this approach when need to create the uses account by yourself, while letting the user to choose the password.
 This approach is more recommended than creating an account via Graph API and sending the password to the user.

+- [Email Verification at Sign In](policies/signin-email-verification) - For scenarios where you would like users to validate their email via TOTP on every sign in.

 ## Social account
 - [Social identity provider force email verification](policies/social-idp-force-email) - When sign-in with social account, in some scenarios, the identity provider doesn't share the email address.
 This sample demonstrates how to force the user to provide and validate email address.